The fullness of desire

 During his process of décollage, he develops a method of work of free interpretation of the materials that produces images, reaching a total abstraction and an iconoclast refusal of all that was previously assimilated and elaborated.
 How?
 In his paradoxal and whirling mandala of great dimensions, circles or targets of a strong visual impact, radically distant from the concept of image, figure and painting, in order to create kaleidoscopic performing explosions of colours in which everything is chaos, becoming and pure energy: the archetypes of creativity.

-di Ornella Fazzina Docente di Storia dell’Arte
+by Ornella Fazzina Docente di Storia dell’Arte

 Accademia Belle Arti di Catania